mrdandelion6/Terminal-Sword/README.md

 Terminal Sword is a low level C project hosting an online multiplayer terminal-based sword game using stream sockets with the TCP protocol.

 ## AO Warning
-Part of this code was submitted by me for a computer science course at UofT and you will most definitely be flagged for an academic offense if you use it for any assignments.
+Part of this code was submitted by me for a computer science course at UofT and you will most definitely be flagged for an **academic offense** if you use it for any assignments.
+Nobody at all did the assignment the way it was done in this repository - literally did not use any starter code and made this from scratch in a very unique way.
+Don't give yourself an AO.
+This repository is already known to be public by course instructors, and thus any code copied from this repo will be immediately flagged!

 ## Installation
 To play the game you must run the server on a linux terminal and join from another linux terminal.

 ### Running Server